WVik/nndl-project/baselines/seq2seq_attention_copy/README.md

 ## 3. Evaluation

-Note before evaluation, need to replace all ' . ' in the output, then compare the result with the datasets/ [processed dataset name] / [data split] / [data split] _decode.txt
+Before evaluation, we need to format the gold and predicted file data (Create Evaluation Data ipynb) so that it matches the expectation, then we compare the result with the datasets/ [processed dataset name] / [data split] / [data split] _decode.txt

 ## Contact

-Dongxu Wang, Rui Zhang
+Dongxu Wang, Rui Zhang, Shwetha Subramanian